OctopusDeploy/blog/blog/2019-08/minikube-on-windows/index.md

 *The HyperV actions menu.*

-In the screenshot below you can see that there are no existing external switches, so we need to create one by selecting the `External` option and clicking the `Create Virtual Switch` button.
+In the screenshot below, you can see there are no existing external switches, so we need to create one by selecting the `External` option and clicking the `Create Virtual Switch` button.

 ![](create-virtual-switch.png "width=500")